HuffPost's Maymann sets sights on world domination

 Maymann concedes he harboured the same concerns, but they dissipated overnight when he went to France and brokered HuffPost's first partnership with Louis Dreyfus, the chief executive of Le Monde.

 "Dreyfus told me: 'You know what, I've looked at the cannibalisation.
-I think with the audience you’re going after, there’s potentially a 15-20 per cent overlap with my audience.
+I think with the audience you’re going after, there’s potentially a 15 to 20 per cent overlap with my audience.
 Let’s park that for a second.
 At the same time, I talked to my news room, I said 'can we accelerate digital and and put digital first?'

 "My newsroom said forget it, it’s not going to happen.
 And the thing is, as soon as we started [this Huffington Post partnership] the unions came to my office and wanted to have a conversation about how Le Monde is going to move forward.